Ten Top Tips for a better LinkedIn Profile

-Lead with the main story, and test it to make sure your headline makes sense (or at least intrigues) when it breaks at (currently) around 40, or 68 characters, and also works at its full length of up to 220 characters.
+Lead with the main story.
+Test it to make sure your headline makes sense (or at least intrigues) when it breaks at (currently) around 40, or 68 characters.

-Remember that different mobile phone apps and screen sizes and text size settings all conspire to truncate your headline differently.
+Different mobile apps and screen sizes all conspire to truncate your headline in different ways.
 So get your most important information out there right up front.